OpenCHAMI/openchami.org/content/docs/tutorial.md

-ochami-config (1)    - Manage configuration for ochami CLI ochami-config (5)    - ochami CLI configuration file ochami-discover (1)  - Populate SMD using a file ochami-pcs (1)       - Communicate with the Power Control Service (PCS) ochami-smd (1)       - Communicate with the State Management Database (SMD)
+ochami-config (1)    - Manage configuration for ochami CLI ochami-config (5)    - ochami CLI configuration file ochami-discover (1)  - Populate SMD using a file ochami-metadata (1)  - Communicate with the Metadata Service ochami-pcs (1)       - Communicate with the Power Control Service (PCS) ochami-rcs (1)       - Communicate with the remote-console service ochami-smd (1)       - Communicate with the State Management Database (SMD)
 ```